Progressive Tours

 Fannie Stout House

-This house was built in 1893 by Henry Stout and was given to his daughter in 1898.
+This house was built in 1893 by Henry Stout and was given to his daughter, Fannie, in 1898.
 It is a perfect example of eclectic architecture.
-The house is filled with rich characteristics, including beautiful woodwork, stunning chandeliers, and stain glass windows.
-Here your group will enjoy dessert along with the opportunity to hear more history and explore the home on their own.
+The house is filled with rich characteristics, including beautiful woodwork, stunning chandeliers, and stained glass windows.
+Here your group will enjoy dessert, the opportunity to hear the home’s history, and explore the home on their own.

 The Details